-Student survey energy technologies including solar, wind, and hydro power, cooking, indoor heating, irrigation, and agricultural productivity, through an international development context, to impart energy literacy and common-sense applications.
-This course focuses on compact, robust, low-cost systems for meeting the needs of households and small business, and provides an overview of identifying user needs, assessing the suitability of specific technologies, and strategies for implementation in developing countries.
-Labs reinforce lecture material through hands-on activities, including system assembly and testing.
-Team projects involve activities including connecting with pre-selected community partners, product design, and analysis to continue the development of ongoing projects.
+Students survey energy technologies including solar wind and hydro power, cooking, indoor heating, irrigation, and agricultural productivity, through an international development context to impart energy literacy and common-sense applications.
+This course focuses on compact, robust, low-cost systems for meeting the needs of households and small business; and provides an overview of identifying user needs, assessing the suitability of specific technologies, and strategies for implementation in developing countries.
+Labs reinforce lecture material through hands-on activities including system assembly and testing.
+Students taking graduate version complete additional assignments.

 Teams & Projects